globe icon

 income marketplace junior share

-The lender will list a €1 million portfolio on the platform, from which 35% is reserved as Junior Share.
-That means that only 65% of the portfolio is investable by the investors.
+The lender will list a €1 million portfolio on the platform, of which 35% is reserved as Junior Shares.
+That means that only 65% of the portfolio is investable by investors.

-What’s important to highlight is that Junior Share is subordinated to investors’ funds.
-Let’s have a look at what it means.
+It’s important to highlight that Junior Share is subordinated to investors’ funds.
+Let’s examine what this means.

-That’s not too bad as investors have invested in only 65% of the loan book.
-The junior share will be paid first to investors to cover the obligations before paying anything to the lender.
+That’s not too bad,, as investors have invested in only 65% of the loan book.
+The junior share will be paid first to investors to cover the obligations before being paid to the lender.

-So, in this case, investors get all the recovered funds, which results in only a 5% loss for investors.
+In this case, investors receive all the recovered funds, resulting in only a 5% loss.

 That solid protection mechanism significantly reduces your risk of losing money if a lending company defaults.